amethyst/amethyst/book/src/prefabs/prefabs_technical_explanation.md

 Amethyst supplies a derive macro for creating the `PrefabData` implementation for the following scenarios:

 * Single `Component`
-* Aggregate `PrefabData` structs which contain other `PrefabData` constructs, and optionally simple data `Component`s
+* Aggregate `PrefabData` structs or enums which contain other `PrefabData` constructs, and optionally simple data `Component`s

 In addition, deriving a `Prefab` requires that `amethyst::Error`, `amethyst::ecs::Entity` and `amethyst:assets::{PrefabData, ProgressCounter}` are imported